EIS Awards 2020 - NHS Supplier Information

-The NHS in the Midlands Excellence in Supply Awards is your opportunity to showcase the fantastic work you do as a supplier both for and with NHS Trusts.
-We’ve got a range of awards designed to celebrate your achievements alongside the NHS Procurement Leaders in attendance.
+The NHS in the Midlands Excellence in Supply Awards is your opportunity to showcase the fantastic work you do as a NHS Trust.
+We’ve got a range of awards designed to celebrate your achievements.
+The templates are easy to complete and have been designed so that your entry can also be replicated for the HCSA awards held in the autumn.
+So two opportunities to win!

-Last year we welcomed over 80 of the senior NHS Leads and Heads of Procurement from the West Midlands, East Midlands and East of England for an evening full of opportunities for you to build relationships and network with current and potential clients across the Midlands region.
+In 2022 we welcomed more than 80 of the senior NHS Leads and Heads of Procurement from the West Midlands, East Midlands and East of England for an evening full of opportunities for you to build relationships and network with current and potential clients across the Midlands region.

 Innovation Award